 Our Learning Groups

 Students don’t all think about mathematics in the same way.
-So, when students are placed in the right stage, they build confidence and progress steadily.
+So, when students are placed in the right group, they build confidence and progress steadily.
 When they’re not, they often rely on short-term strategies that don’t hold as maths becomes more complex.

 Groups are named after constellations — timeless patterns used to bring structure and meaning to the night sky.
 In the same way, students learn to recognise patterns, build understanding, and see the bigger picture in mathematics.